Lloyd Garmadon: Ninjago TV series

-In the fifth season, titled Possession, events in the story show Lloyd being possessed by the spirit of an Elemental Master named Morro, with his body taking an evil form for the majority of the season.
-In subsequent seasons, the ninja are pitted against other villains, including an evil genie named Nadakhan in the sixth season, Skybound, and Krux and Acronix, the Elemental Masters of time, in the seventh season, Hands of Time.
-Although the writers show him initially struggling to gain the respect of the ninja, Lloyd eventually develops the confidence and maturity to become the permanent leader of the team.
+In the fifth season, titled Possession, events in the story show Lloyd being possessed by the spirit of an Elemental Master named Morro.
+In subsequent seasons, the ninja are pitted against other villains, including a djinn named Nadakhan in the sixth season, Skybound, and Krux and Acronix, the Elemental Masters of Time, in the seventh season, Hands of Time.
+Although he initially struggles to gain the respect of the ninja, Lloyd eventually develops the confidence and maturity to become the permanent leader of the team.

 In the eighth season, Sons of Garmadon, Lloyd is portrayed developing romantic feelings for a character named Princess Harumi, who is eventually revealed to be "The Quiet One", the leader of a criminal biker gang called the Sons of Garmadon.
 She resurrects Lord Garmadon in a ritual that only brings back his evil characteristics.
-This event is shown to have enormous impact on Lloyd, who decides to confront his father alone, but is nearly killed and loses his elemental powers.
-In the ninth season titled Hunted, Garmadon conquers Ninjago with a giant stone monster, forcing Lloyd to go into hiding.
-However, Lloyd finds his voice and broadcasts a message of hope to the people of Ninjago.
-The story culminates in Lloyd facing Garmadon once more and finally defeating him after learning to resist his attacks rather than fight back.
+This event is shown to have enormous impact on Lloyd, who decides to confront his father alone.
+He is nearly killed and loses his elemental powers, and believes the rest of his team to be dead, not knowing they escaped to another realm.
+In the ninth season titled Hunted, Garmadon conquers Ninjago with a giant stone monster, which forces Lloyd and his allies to go into hiding.
+The story culminates in Lloyd facing Garmadon once more and defeating him, as well as the rest of the ninja team returning to Ninjago.

-In the following seasons, Lloyd is portrayed leading the ninja to successfully defeat several other villains and their armies, including a demonic race called the Oni in the tenth season, March of the Oni, a snake queen named Aspheera in the eleventh season, Secrets of the Forbidden Spinjitzu, a sentient video game named Unagami in the twelfth season, Prime Empire, an evil Skull Sorcerer in the thirteenth season, Master of the Mountain, and an underwater tyrant named Prince Kalmaar in the fourteenth season, Seabound.
+In the following seasons, Lloyd is portrayed leading the ninja to successfully defeat several other villains and their armies, including a demonic race called the Oni in the tenth season, March of the Oni, a snake queen named Aspheera in the eleventh season, Secrets of the Forbidden Spinjitzu, a sentient video game named Unagami in the twelfth season, Prime Empire, an evil Skull Sorcerer in the thirteenth season, Master of the Mountain, an underwater tyrant named Prince Kalmaar in the fourteenth season, Seabound, and a council made up of their previous adversaries led by the Overlord in the final season, Crystalized.